 I'm not much of a recipe follower when it comes to throwing together some leafy greens and a vinaigrette, but this particular one caught my eye because it required the grilling of spinach.
 Finally, an interesting way to use my underloved accessory, the grilling basket.
 Not only was the dressed spinach taken to the flames, but also the sage-rubbed portobellos and walnuts.
 This was a grilled salad through and through.

 This meal fit into the season as much as a salad could.
 The mushrooms gave it a heartiness, the walnuts a nice toasty crunch, and the warm, wilted spinach was like a hint of the freshness that will soon come.
-Now the trick is to keep up some healthier eats while enduring the final throes of winter.
+Now the trick is to keep up some lighter eats while enduring the final throes of winter.

 Grilled Wilted Spinach & Portobello Salad